- A systematic, beginning reading program perfect for RTI implementation.

 - Ready-made, carefully designed lessons for small groups.

-- Scripted lessons easily taught by a teacher or teacher assistant.
+- Scripted lessons, including phonics-tutoring lessons, easily taught by a teacher or teacher assistant.

 - Graphs for recording individual progress.

 - Nonfiction text as required by Common Core State Standards.